Language Issues journal

 The Language Issues blog

-The blog is a separate entity to both the Language Issues journal and NATECLA but can serve as a stepping stone before writers commit to something more formal in the Language Issues journal.
+The Languages Issues blog complements our journal and can serve as a stepping stone before writers commit to something more formal in the Language Issues journal.
 The blog is a free resource for all ESOL practitioners.

 While the journal is for members only the Language Issues blog is available to all ESOL practitioners and offers a range of posts which vary from reflections on the NATECLA conference, classroom practice, research and policy.
 The blog posts are generally shorter than articles for the journal and can be a great way to start off your writing journey as well as being easily accessible.
 They can be fairly informal in tone and if appropriate we can include photos and links.
 The frequency of posts varies a little but we are always keen to see more so do get in touch if you want to find out more.